agrnerd17/E-Market-Trove/README.md

 # E-Market Trove

-Am e-commerce website dedicated to selling a wide variety of goods at the highest standard.
+A web store dedicated to selling a wide variety of goods at the highest standard.

 ## Description

-An in-depth paragraph about your project and overview of use.
+E-Market Trove is meant to be a multi-page e-commerce website designed for selling various goods.
+Users can browse a collection of items, search for specific products, sign up, and pay using a credit card.
+Upon purchase, a receipt will be mailed to the customer.

 ## About the project: